jeremykid/Algorithm_project/README.md

 		  Miller-Rabin is only judge the prime not find the factors.
 * note2 : Since I have not find a better way to find a number = a^2 + b^2 = c^2 + d^2.
 		  So Euler's spend on the this function I will list after that
-* note3 : In Pollards_rho Miller-Rabin primality test there is some special case will have
+* note3 : In Pollards_rho Miller-Rabin primality test, inorder to handle some base cases.
+I use the trial_division to handle some special cases.
-		  RuntimeError: maximum recursion depth exceeded

 #Integer factorization: